elerch/aws-sdk-for-zig/README.md

 # AWS SDK for Zig

 Ok, so it's not actually an SDK (yet).
-Right now this is SDK supports sts get-caller-identity action only.
-Why?
-Because it's one of the easiest to support, so I started there.
-From here, the next major step is to codegen the types necessary to support the various services.
-Currently this code is dynamically generating the sts types so we are somewhat codegen ready, but current comptime limitations might trip us up.
-The advantage of comptime is that only types actually used would be generated vs the whole surface area of AWS.
-That said, with most of the heavy lifting now coded, the addition of the request/response types, even if all of them are added, should not balloon the size beyond "reasonable".
-Of course this still needs to be be seen.
+Right now the SDK should support any "query-based" operation and probably EC2, though this isn't tested yet.
+Total service count should be around 18 services supported.
+If you use an unsupported service, you'll get a compile error.

 This is my first serious zig effort, so please issue a PR if the code isn't "ziggy" or if there's a better way.

 This is designed to be built statically using the `aws_c_*` libraries, so we inherit a lot of the goodness of the work going on there.
+Current executable size is 10.3M, about half of which is due to the SSL library.
-Implementing get-caller-identity with all dependencies statically linked gives us a stripped executable size of 5.3M for x86_linux (which is all that's tested at the moment).
+This is for x86_linux (which is all that's tested at the moment).

 ## Building